What is automatic citizenship?

 Automatic citizenship refers to the process by which certain children can acquire citizenship through their parents, but not at birth.
 Instead, a series of events occur that cause the child to become a U.S. citizen by operation of law.
 In fact, it is not unusual for a person to acquire U.S. citizenship without even knowing it.
-In fact, I once worked on a case where a gentlemen had acquired citizenship in the 1950s without knowing it and without finding out until he had reached middle age.
-If a person has acquired citizenship automatically, then he doesn’t need to apply for naturalization or even for a certificate of citizenship — he can simply apply for a passport at the post office (although he will need to bring documentation to establish his claim).
+In fact, I once worked on a case where gentlemen had acquired citizenship in the 1950s without knowing it and without finding out until he had reached middle age.
+If a person has acquired citizenship automatically, then he doesn’t need to apply for naturalization certificate or even for a citizenship — he can simply apply for a child’s passport at the post office (although he will need to bring documentation to establish his claim for lawful admission).

 In this post, I do not pretend to fully examine the subject of automatic citizenship.
 Instead, I will give a brief overview of the two most relevant time periods: First, the law between February 27, 2001 and the present, and second the law in effect between December 24, 1952 and February 26, 2001.
-I will not address older versions of the law.
+I will not address older versions of the law that defines can a child under 18 apply for US citizenship or not.
 I will also not address some of the more complicated fact patterns that can come up, such as when a child is adopted, becomes the stepchild of a U.S. citizen, or so forth.

 Automatic Citizenship through The Child Citizenship Act of 2000

 |On or after 02/27/2001||1 parent is a U.S. citizen child entered U.S. lawfully for permanent residence child then resided in U.S. in legal & physical custody of U.S. citizen parent||Under 18||INA § 320|